shanep/shanep.github.io/parts/rubric-boiler.md

 For the **Sources used section** you must detail any sources you used outside of the textbook or course website.
 If you write NONE in this section it is assumed that you didn’t use google at all.
 Be safe CITE!
+Remember that using ChatGPT, Google Bard, or any other AI generated text is considered a source and must be listed here.

-## Coding Guidelines
+## General Coding Guidelines

 ### Global Variables